pseudocc/posix-uefi/README.md

 ```
 The build environment configurator was created in a way that it can handle any number of architectures, however
 only `x86_64` crt0 has been throughfully tested for now.
 There's an `aarch64` crt0 too, but since I don't have
 an ARM UEFI board, it hasn't been tested on real machine.
 Should work though.
+If you want to port it to another
+architecture, all you need is a setjmp struct in uefi.h, and an appropriate crt_X.c file.
+That's it.
+Everything
+else was coded in an architecture independent way.

 ### Available Configuration Options